infeez/kotlin-mock-server/README.md

     body("response body")
 }
 ```
-That's all about direct url.
 ### Matcher mock
-Matcher mock a way to create combination by path, header, query, body:
+Matcher mock a way to create combination by path, header, query and body:
 #### Path matcher
 Sample for path equal ```/mock/url``` using ```eq``` matcher
 ```kotlin